hmeng/the-gen-z-catechism/chapters/post-41.md

 ---
-layout: default
+layout: chapter
-title: "Post 41"
+title: "Post #41: Why do we need the church?"
 ---
 # Post #41: Why do we need the church?